 Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental condition that affects approximately 5% to 7.2% of children and 2.5% to 6.7% of adults worldwide.
 In the United States, recent data suggests an even higher prevalence among children, with an estimated 8.7% or about 5.3 million affected.

-If you’ve been wondering what types of ADHD are out there, or if you’ve been better trying to understand yours, you’ve come to the right place.
+If you’ve been wondering what types of ADHD are out there, or if you’ve been trying to better understand yours, you’ve come to the right place.

 ADHD vs ADD: What's the Difference?